 If I don’t get settled or pre-settled status will I have to leave the UK?

-If you haven’t applied for settled or pre-settled status by 30 June 2021 (or by 31 December 2020 in the event of a No Deal) you will be unable to remain in the UK. unless you have indefinite leave to remain.
+If you haven’t applied for settled or pre-settled status by 30 June 2021 you will be unable to remain in the UK.
+Unless you have indefinite leave to remain.

 What about my family members?